 When a friend suggested my daughter and I meet her and her kids at a park in Huntley, I was skeptical.
 Huntley?
 Isn’t that the town with the sad-looking outlet mall?
 The place we pass on Interstate 90 when headed to my in-laws’ house?
 And wouldn’t it take me at least 45 minutes to get there?

 The answers were yes, yes, yes.
 But let me tell you – the drive was more than worth it.
 And as a result, Deicke Park is the very first park to be featured in the new weekly Go West Young Mom “Great Parks!” series.

 Deicke Park is a picturesque, 28-acre public park located on Route 47 about five miles of I-90.
 It’s part of the Huntley Park District, and it has your standard tennis courts, horseshoe courts, basketball courts, picnic shelters, etc.

-But the reason to make the trip to Huntley is the Discovery Zone, a playground that just opened in Deicke Park this past summer.
+But the reason to make the trip to Huntley is the Discovery Zone, a playground that opened in Deicke Park in 2009.
 It’s basically a play village for toddlers and preschoolers – with a rubber-cushion surface covering most everything that’s not a sidewalk, which are done in concrete.
 And despite looking like a junior amusement park, there is no admission fee.

 Your kids can pretend to get their hair cut at Hoppy’s Barber Shop, or serve up imaginary ice cream cones at the Huntley Dairy Mart.
 (There’s an abacus for keeping track of orders and money!)
 They can scramble around playground equipment that looks like a firetruck, steer a “school bus” that rolls from side to side, ride in a playground train, play a variety of musical instruments, put mommy in the “zoo,” or practice their shot at a series of basketball hoops of different heights.